Football Official

 if an offensive player is driving towards the end zone and fumbles the ball in the field of play before reaching the end zone and the ball rolls into and then out of the end zone, why is it that the defense is rewarded possession of the football?

-Asked by Steve in Motown over 5 years ago
+Asked by Steve in Motown about 6 years ago

 By definition, what you have there is a touchback.
 And it isn't so much that the defense is rewarded as it is awarded the ball.
 It was the offense that put the ball into and through the end zone and that's a touchback.